 These increase the joy in day-to-day living by an ever so slight amount, allowing you to pass-off the mundane tasks, calendar appointments, and simple chores to your in-home assistant.
 If you were to tell someone you had smart home devices, they would immediately assume they are in some way voice activated.

-When it comes to making your life easier, you smart home can be operated with your voice, or a simple swipe of your app.
+When it comes to making your life easier, your smart home can be operated with your voice or a simple swipe of your app.
 Call out to Alexa and have her turn the coffee pot on with your smart plug, check the thermostat and smoke detectors, and even show camera feeds right to your smart TV.
-If you want to know why the dog’s barking in the yard, or you want to check on the napping baby in the other room, it’s all a voice command away.
+If you want to know why the dog’s barking in the yard or you want to check on the napping baby in the other room, it’s all a voice command away.